 Tip 10: Leaving areas clear on your resin also leads you to create some fascinating effects.

 I have frequently used this to create depth in landscapes and fish that appear three-dimensional, despite several layers of flat paint.
 Abstract pieces can have a very unique and deep effect.

-Here are a few of my finished resin painting projects:
+Here are a few of my finished epoxy resin crafting projects:

 What else would you like to know about how to paint on resin?

 Ready to try creating with resin but confused by all the information out there?
 I get it — there is so much out there.
-But, how can you possibly read it all?
-It’s why I wrote the book Resin Fundamentals.
-I share my fifteen years of experience with resin into the essential facts you need to know to make something extraordinary from the first try.
+But how can you possibly consume it all?
+It’s why I wrote the ebook Resin Fundamentals.
+I share my seventeen years of experience with resin into the essential facts you need to know to make something extraordinary from the first try.
 Buy the ebook now, and a link to download it arrives in your inbox in minutes.

 originally written by Lynette Olnhausen